 Energetic, ambitious, and capable people are always a plus, but they often create different issues, represent different functions, products, lines of business, or geographies and can vie for influence, resources, and promotion.

-Companies push to align their culture across the whole organisation but more and more frequently divisional or departmental leaders need to focus on breaking down siloed working, improve performance results, enhance the customer experience, increase employee engagement, accelerate innovation, or successfully deliver change projects just within their area.
-Meaning that they must create a standalone high performance culture within their team or department and have the tools and process to do it.
+Companies must align their culture across the whole organisation, but more frequently divisional or departmental leaders need to focus on breaking down siloed working, enhancing the customer experience, increasing employee engagement, accelerating innovation, or successfully delivering change projects just within their area.
+This means they must create a standalone high performance culture within their team or department and have the tools and process to do it.

 Of course, localised high-performance sub-cultures must be aligned with the overarching culture, but often they require deliberate differences which enable performance, productivity and impact to accelerate.